Birth Control Methods

 - It may be inserted at any time during the menstrual cycle, but a back up method recommended unless inserted during menstrual cycle.

 - Once the implant is removed most women quickly return to fertility.
-Women, who wish to breastfeed following birth of a baby, may get an implant immediatly after deliver or during the postpartum.
+Women, who wish to breastfeed generally can have the implant inserted after delivery or during the postpartum period.

 Possible disadvantages and side effects include:

 - There is no protection against sexually transmitted infections.